Can you retire whenever you want to?

 elderly retiree exercising

-• Many people have an idea of when they want to retire, but not quite how much they need to retire in Singapore.
+• Many people have an idea of when they want to retire, but not quite how much to retire in Singapore.
 What makes a comfortable retirement sum is unique to you, and thus, it is important to stay on top of your finances.

 • Plan well ahead for your CPF monthly payouts even before the first CPF withdrawal age of 55